svondenstein/RevenuePredictor/docs/README.md

 This program identifies salt deposits by analyzing subsurface images.
 The network design is based on the FC-DenseNet103 network, outlined in the [One Hundred Layers Tiramisu](https://arxiv.org/pdf/1611.09326.pdf) paper.
 Additional optimizations are made to process depth data and improve masks, which are outlined below.

+This implementation achieved an accuracy of 83% (0.832 mean IoU) on the Kaggle public leaderboard.

 ## Table of Contents

 [Data](#data)